Charts, Maps and Graphs

 Original maps from eight U.S. cities show how numerous dollar stores have become in urban America and reveal a striking pattern between dollar store locations and neighborhood income and race.
 We discuss each local context, presenting evidence for why these patterns have emerged and how some cities are beginning to check the spread of dollar chains. … Read More

-The Impact of Dollar Stores and How Communities Can Fight Back (Fact Sheet)
+Fact Sheet: The Impact of Dollar Stores and How Communities Can Fight Back

 National dollar store chains, including Dollar General and Dollar Tree, have seen huge growth over the past decade.
 These stores are also feeding more Americans than Whole Foods is.
 New research from ILSR’s Community-Scaled Economy Initiative documents the rapid rise of dollar stores and their damaging effects on the local economies of cities and small towns.
 Explore our two-page fact sheet to learn more about dollar store impacts and strategies to take action.… Read More